wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # To Do:
+Why is burger menu no longer opening on smaller screen sizes?
+What did you change on the element that contains the open/close logic that disabled that functionality?
 There's some weirdness going on with the transition to screen width less than 1024px Height of Home/main component is now less than 100% on smaller screen sizes (after messing with media queries and styling on larger screen sizes)
 Probably need a min width on the header for when screen width getting down toward 768 (portfolio text overflowing wider than the container)